-Man, this news has certainly been a long time coming!
-Speedtree first announced version 8 of their modeler and engine for the Lumberyard game engine back in early 2017 (I kid you not).
+First announced in early 2017, Speedtree 8 is finally coming to Unity!
+Speedtree first announced version 8 of their modeler and engine for the Lumberyard game engine in 2017 (I kid you not).
 It’s finally coming to Unity later this month!
 For those of you not familiar with Speedtree, check out their 2018 VFX showreel.
 Most (if not all) of what’s featured in the promo is using the beefier Speedtree Cinema.

 Though the company got their start in the game industry, they’ve established themselves in the film industry too.
 Beginning with a little film called Avatar, things have snowballed.
 It has reached the point where most blockbuster films rely on their tools for trees and nature.
 I follow the the film industry, and have been interested in this company since Avatar was released.
 Let’s take a minute to check out that trailer, and take note of the nature.
 Remember, no part of that movie was filmed with a live plant.